flborrelli/poke-commerce/README.md

 # Poke-commerce

-This is a mobile friendly single-page Web application** developed with React :computer:.
+This is a **mobile friendly single-page Web application** developed with React :computer:.

-For those who loves pokemon, this is a pokeshop app which allows user to navigate through all types pokemon stores and creating a shop cart with your favorites pokemon.
+For those who loves pokemon, this is a pokeshop app which allows user to navigate through all pokemon's type stores and creating a shop cart with their favorites pokemon.

 #### API Documentation: https://pokeapi.co/